ZenexHubScript/Zenex-hub/README.md

 🔴 Anti Death barriers

-🔴 Free/fake Swag and the another gamepass (I don't think this is even possible)
+🔴 Free/fake Swag and another game pass (I don't think this is even possible)

 🟡 Jump boost that bypasses the anti-cheat + Enable jumping (Will most likely not be added fully)